Posavina Canton

-The Posavina Canton (Županija Posavska; Serbian and Posavski kanton; Посавски кантон) is one of ten cantons of the Federation of Bosnia and Herzegovina in Bosnia and Herzegovina.
+The Posavina Canton (Županija Posavska; Serbian and Posavski kanton; Посавски кантон) is a federated state and one of ten cantons of the Federation of Bosnia and Herzegovina in Bosnia and Herzegovina.
 It is the smallest canton with an area of only 330.85 km2.
 The canton is an exclave of Federation of Bosnia and Herzegovina, being bordered by Republika Srpska and Brčko District to the south and the river Sava and Croatia to the north.
 Its capital is Orašje and the largest town is Odžak.

 History

 The Posavina area was inhabited since prehistoric times, as evidenced by various archaeological finds of coins and other artifacts.
 After the 1718 Treaty of Passarowitz between the Ottoman Empire and Habsburg monarchy, mostly Catholic families from mountain villages were displaced across the plains, as the Turks themselves settled in the hills and valleys.
 The Croats from Županja, Babina Greda and Štitar moved to the villages of Kopanice, Vidovice, Tolisa and Domaljevac.

 The current municipalities of Derventa and Bosanski Brod were settled by people from Herzegovina between the years 1735 and 1782, and once again in a minor wave in 1820.
 Since 1697, approximately 20,000 Catholics emigrated from the area.
 Most of the people emigrated to the municipalities of Modriča, Gradačac, Orašje, Bosanski Šamac and Brčko from Mostar, Posušje, Uskoplje, Bugojno, Livno and Duvno.

 Before the Bosnian War, the present-day municipalities of Donji Žabar and Vukosavlje belonged to Odžak and Orašje, while the present-day municipality of Domaljevac-Šamac belonged to Bosanski Šamac.
-The history of today's canton begins on March 18, 1994, with the signing of the Washington Agreement.
-Posavina Canton was officially established on June 12, 1996 as one of the ten cantons of the Federation of Bosnia and Herzegovina, one of the 3 Croat-majority cantons.
+The history of today's canton began on 18 March 1994 with the signing of the Washington Agreement.
+Posavina Canton was officially established on 12 June 1996 as one of the ten cantons of the Federation of Bosnia and Herzegovina, one of the 3 Croat-majority cantons.